-Electoral area D has an older average age than the CVRD, in part due to a slightly higher percentage of seniors - 25% of the population is 65 years or older in electoral area D, compared to 23% of the population in the CVRD as a region.
+Electoral area E has a younger average age than the CVRD, in part due to a lower percentage of seniors-17% of the population is 65 years or older in electoral area E, meanwhile 23% of the CVRDs population is 65 years or older.
+Electoral area E also has fewer seniors than in all of British Columbia, where 18% of the population is 65 years or older.

-Electoral area D has a slightly lower percentage of children (aged 0-14) at 13% of its population than both the CVRD as a region (15%) and British Columbia (15%).
-This percentage has decreased over time.
+Electoral area E has a higher percentage of children (aged 0-14) at 18% of its population than both the CVRD as a region (15%) and British Columbia (15%).
+Electoral area E also has a slightly greater share of residents 15-10 years old (6% of its population) compared to the CVRD (5%) and British Columbia (6%), but slightly fewer residents aged 20-24 years old, at 4% of its population (compared to 6% in British Columbia).